sjpradhan/Logistic-Analysis/README.md

 -- Exploring products_per_plant Table
 select *
 from products_per_plant
-where plant_code is null or product_id is null
+where plant_code is null or product_id is null;

+-- Duplicate Check
 select *,
  row_number() over(partition by plant_code,product_id) as rw_number
 from products_per_plant